330,000 children were sexually abused in France’s Catholic Church

 An estimated 330,000 children have been victims of sexual abuse within the French Catholic Church over the past 70 years, a report has found.

-Jean-March Sauve, head of the commission that led the investigation into child sexual abuse, said on Tuesday that the French Catholic church had showed complete and sometimes cruel indifference to the victims.
+Jean-Marc Sauve, head of the commission that led the investigation into child sexual abuse, said on Tuesday that the Church had showed complete and sometimes cruel indifference to the victims.

 Responding to the findings, Pope Francis said “his thoughts go to the victims, with great sorrow, for their wounds”.
-In a statement the Vatican said that the Pope had “learned with sorrow” about the contents of the investigation and hoped that “the Church of France, in the awareness of this terrible reality.. may embark on a park of redemption.”
+In a statement the Vatican said that the Pope had “learned with sorrow” about the contents of the investigation and hoped that “the Church of France, in the awareness of this terrible reality ... may embark on ... redemption”.

 The report, which is the first major examination of the abuse perpetuated within the Church, included abuses committed by priests and other clerics as well as by non-religious people involved in the church.